 In our experience, school refusal is often the result of a larger concern such as bullying, feeling overwhelmed or lost in school, or acting out in defiance.
 This is a common struggle that we have extensive experience handling.

 If your child is under-performing academically, there are many potential causes:

 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.

 Often, students that struggle in traditional academic environments thrive within our smaller, more personalized classroom setting.
-In addition, we have licensed teachers who are dedicated to seeing each child under their care succeed and our academic programs are accredited by AdvancED.
+In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed and our academic program, Timbersong Academy, accredited by AdvancED.

 Absolutely.
-We provide rolling enrollment for new students year-round and will work directly with your child’s home school to make the transition into this new academic environment as smooth as possible.
+We provide rolling admissions for new students year round and will work directly with your child’s home school to make the transition as smooth as possible.

 Yes, we have five separate buildings for each major subject area and electives.
-This helps keep students focused by providing both physical and mental separation.
+This helps students focus by providing both physical and mental separation.

-We have a fully accredited school onsite with licensed teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.
-This is all traditional classroom work with licensed teachers in small, personalized academic environment.
+We have a fully accredited school onsite with qualified, content teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.
+This is all traditional classroom work with qualified teachers in small, personalized academic environment.

-As an accredited institution with teacher-led classes (not packet work), we focus on middle school academic standards.
+As an accredited institution with teacher-led classes (not packet work), we focus on 6th-9th grade academic standards.
 For those requiring advanced work, we utilize the independent study periods for honors curriculum while still maintaining a student’s overall focus on making the emotional and behavioral changes that brought the student to us.

-Students are in for a full day of classes Mon through Thursday from 9am – 3pm.
-Fridays are reserved for personal growth curriculum which is service work and community involvement efforts.
-We have licensed teachers delivering curriculum approved by AdvancEd.
+Students are in a full day of classes Monday through Thursday from 9 am – 4 pm.
+Fridays are reserved for electives, personal growth curriculum, and community service projects.
+We have qualified teachers delivering curriculum approved by AdvancED.